If I could not do it, I did not do it.

 The first time you learnt anything, including a pose, you struggle.

-When you first learnt to drive, you didn’t drive straight to Katherine.
+When you first learnt to drive, you didn’t drive straight to some place a few hours away.

 Learning yoga is like that… and that is one thing I’ve learnt and accepted.